danfuzz/samizdat/doc/samizdat-0/library-meta.md

 #### `LIBRARY`

-A maplet of bindings of the entire *Samizdat Layer 0* primitive library, except for the binding of `LIBRARY` itself (which can't be done in that the data model doesn't allow self-reference).
+A map of bindings of the entire *Samizdat Layer 0* primitive library, except for the binding of `LIBRARY` itself (which can't be done in that the data model doesn't allow self-reference).

-**Note:** This is a constant maplet value, not a function.
+**Note:** This is a constant map value, not a function.

 **Note:** This binding as the *primitive* library is only available when the in-language core library is first being loaded.
 When non-library code